xaderF/Personal-Portfolio-Website/README.md

 </p>

 A clean, fast, and responsive personal portfolio website built with **React**, **Vite**, and **Tailwind CSS**.
-Designed to showcase projects, technical skills, and experience through a modern, minimal, single-page layout.
+Designed to showcase projects, technical skills, and experience through a modern, minimal, multi-page layout.

 <p align="left">
   <a href="https://ryanportfoliowebsite.vercel.app/">